 And it’s hard to avoid falling into the trap of property myths.
 Why?
-The more you search information to verify the myth, the more you seem to find (it’s called confirmation bias).
-Before it becomes too late, we’re going to do our best to correct these five most common property myths that Singaporeans somehow seem to believe in with all their heart — and sometimes money:
+The more you search information to verify the myth, the more you seem to find that it’s true (it’s called confirmation bias).

 Property myth #1: Capital appreciation of property = profits

-First of all, if you’re talking about capital appreciation of property, remember that the monetary value of almost anything will rise over time, if for no other reason than simple inflation.
-This is the same story as stock prices, oil prices, gold prices, and a thousand other assets (but you probably wouldn’t get as excited over, say, a barrel of oil than you would over a condo unit).
+First of all, if you’re talking about capital appreciation of the property, remember that the monetary value of almost anything will rise over time, for no other reason than simple inflation.
+This is the same story as stock prices, oil prices, gold prices and a thousand other assets (but you probably wouldn’t get as excited over, say, a barrel of oil as you would over a condo unit).

 But what about the interest on the home loan?
-Assuming an average interest rate of 3.0% (average interest rates were relatively high back then) and a loan amount of around $700,000, and a 30-year loan tenure, the owner would have paid around $362,o00 in interest.
+Assuming an average interest rate of 3.0% (average interest rates were relatively high back then), a loan amount of around S$700,000 with a 25-year loan tenure, the owner would have paid around S$296,000 in interest.

-Then there’s the maintenance costs, property taxes, utility bills, etc. Even at a generous estimate of $400 a month for all of it (averaged out over the years) that’s over $158,000 paid by the year 2018.
+Then there are things like maintenance costs, property taxes and utility bills.
+Even at a generous estimate of S$400 a month for all of it (averaged out over the years), that amounts to S$124,800 over 26 years.

 Property myth #2: You can jack up the value of your property with renovations